miles-weatherseed/POEM/README.md

 The source code is split into two sections:

 1) **Mechanistic Model** - this is a systems biology model of the Class I antigen processing pathway, validated on the experimental datasets of Hearn *et al*, 2010.
-To calculate peptide sequence specific parameters, various models are used:
+To calculate peptide sequence specific parameters, various predictive models are used.

-    a)  **Proteasomal cleavage product prediction**

-    Using

-    ii. **Cytosolic aminopeptidase
+2) **POEM** - this is a binary classifier trained using the PRIME2.0 dataset (Gfeller *et al*, 2021) to predict CD8+ immunogenicity.
+As input features, the predictor uses the ouput of the mechanistic model, along with MHC-I pseudosequence, peptide length, and predicted peptide TCR-interaction properties.

 ## Installation